-- Provide opportunities for students to explore different domestic and international educational models and philosophies; - Encourage students to formulate their own educational philosophy and reflect on the connections between content knowledge and pedagogical approaches; - Teach students how individual learners develop and help students understand the impact of individual learning differences; - Expose students to issues of privilege, power and difference and their intersection with issues of education; - Help students become aware of how learners are affected by environmental factors; - Expose students to the ways different academic disciplines approach issues of education; - Make students aware of codes of ethical conduct and professional organizations that advocate for learners and on behalf of educational policy and practice; - Provide coursework and fieldwork opportunities necessary for those students wishing to meet teacher preparation or graduate school requirements.
+Provide opportunities for students to explore different domestic and international educational models and philosophies;

+- Encourage students to formulate their own educational philosophy and reflect on the connections between content knowledge and pedagogical approaches; - Teach students how individual learners develop and help students understand the impact of individual learning differences; - Expose students to issues of privilege, power and difference and their intersection with issues of education: - Help students become aware of how learners are affected by environmental factors; - Expose students to the ways different academic disciplines approach issues of education; - Make students aware of codes of ethical conduct and professional organizations that advocate for learners and on behalf of educational policy and practice; - Provide coursework and fieldwork opportunities necessary for those students wishing to meet teacher preparation or graduate school requirements.

-The minor in Education Studies requires the successful completion of a minimum of 24 credits of coursework (including 4 required courses and 2 electives).
+The minor in Education Studies requires the successful completion of a minimum of 24 credits of coursework (including 4 required courses and 2 electives), including 3 required courses and 3 electives.
+One elective must be at the 300- or 400-level and an additional elective must come from the CE/P/P course list.
+A 300- or 400-level CE/P/P course does not satisfy both requirements.
 All courses presented for the minor must be taken for a letter grade.
-At least one elective or the CE/P/P Course must be at the 300 or 400 level.